Homebrew (video games): PlayStation 3

-Originally, graphics support was limited to framebuffer access only (no access to the PlayStation 3's graphics chip RSX), yet some access to the RSX graphics processor was achieved (but Sony blocked this with firmware release 2.10).
+Originally, graphics support was limited to framebuffer access only, with no access to the RSX Reality Synthesizer graphics processor chip, however some access to the RSX was achieved, which was blocked with firmware update 2.10.

-As of firmware release 3.21, consumers are no longer able to access the 'Other OS' due to Sony removing the facility from the software in an update.
-Sony said this was in response to several 'security concerns'.

 Homebrew developers do have access to the Cell microprocessor, including 6 of its 7 active Synergistic Processing Elements (SPEs).
 The Game OS resides under a hypervisor and prevents users from taking full control of the PlayStation 3's hardware.
 This is a security measure which helps Sony feel secure enough to allow users to install other operating systems on the PS3.

-The Sixaxis controller has also been exposed to Linux and Windows, but no driver seems to have been successfully created yet that exposes its accelerometer functionality, except for Motioninjoy.
-However other drivers have successfully used it as a controller for gaming and other applications.
+The Sixaxis controller has also been exposed to Linux and Windows, but no driver seems to have been successfully created yet that exposes its accelerometer functions, except for Motioninjoy.
+However, other drivers have successfully used it as a controller for gaming and other uses.
+Drivers for the succeeding DualShock 3 were made available through software such as DsHidMini and DS4Windows (initially created for the DualShock 4), and the Steam client features built-in support for the controller.

 In May 2008, a vulnerability was found in the PlayStation 3 allowing users to install a partial debug firmware on a regular console.
-However, the debug functionality is disabled, so neither homebrew applications nor backup games can be run yet.
+However, the debug functions are disabled, so homebrew applications and backup games cannot be run yet.

 Another exploit was found on August 14, 2008, allowing users to boot some backup games from the PlayStation 3's HDD, although the exact instructions on how to do this were not released at that time.
 However, a different person posted instructions 10 days later, which explained the exploit.